HeRo: Adaptive Orchestration of Agentic RAG on Heterogeneous Mobile SoC: Introduction

 \section{\textbf{Introduction}}

 With the integration of diverse AI processing units (PUs) into mobile Systems-on-Chip(SoCs)~\cite{qualcomm8gen3} and the advancement of optimization techniques, large language model–based applications (LLM Apps) are increasingly being deployed on mobile devices.
-Given the limited computing resources on mobile platforms, recent state-of-the-art systems such as HeteroInfer~\cite{chen25heterollm} have begun exploiting concurrent execution across heterogeneous accelerators to maximize inference throughput.
+Given the limited computing resources, recent systems ~\cite{chen25heterollm,xu25mllmnpu} have begun exploiting concurrent execution across heterogeneous accelerators to maximize inference throughput.
 Meanwhile, because modern mobile devices store sensitive personal data that must be processed locally for privacy, on-device retrieval-augmented generation (RAG) has emerged as a highly promising scenario for mobile LLMs.

 RAG augments LLMs with local context by retrieving information relevant to a user query from a vector database~\cite{douze2024faiss} and incorporating it into the prompt during response generation.
 While naive RAG adopts a simple retrieval–then–generation pipeline, recent progress in agentic RAG~\cite{tan25ayo} has substantially increased workflow complexity.
 With specialist agents such as query refiners, rerankers, and web searchers (we refer to the execution of each agent as a \textit{stage}), agentic RAG systems involve multiple LLMs with heterogeneous architectures, complex inter-stage dependencies, and dynamic runtime execution flows.